chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 Notes:

 Composability: this is one of my favorites.
-Units almost always come from other units.
+"Mommy, where do units come from?"
+Well, units almost always come from _combining other units_.
 So what we want is for the units library to let us compose units in these same ways.

 We've seen that `meters` is a quantity maker: you can call it on any numeric type, and it makes a quantity of meters.